Medical Malpractice Videos

 When taking on doctors, big hospitals, and insurance companies, the truth isn’t enough.
 If you think you have an open-and-shut case of Florida medical malpractice, you’re probably wrong.
 It takes a lot more than your word because you’re up against doctors and hospitals who have reputations to protect and deep pockets to cover every angle of a case.
 The only way to win is to fight fire with fire.

 Contact Farah & Farah today to speak with our Jacksonville medical malpractice attorneys.
 Our Jacksonville personal injury lawyers are not afraid to spend money on a case we believe in.
 We have the resources to take on the heavy-hitters in the medical industry.

-Filing Medical Malpractice Claims in Florida
+- Filing Medical Malpractice Claims

 Dealing with medicine is not a black and white issue.
 It’s technical and complicated and it takes educated and proven professionals to present your side of a malpractice claim.
 We have an expert support staff of researchers and investigators.
 Plus, we seek and find the most knowledgeable experts in the field of medicine from nationally recognized teaching hospitals.
 We’re careful in our selection because we know it matters.

 We’re here to help.
 If you or someone you love has been the victim of medical malpractice, it’s time to get to work.
 Contact Farah & Farah today – our attorneys will take on big hospitals, insurance companies, even physicians employed by the federal government under the Federal Torts Claim Act.
 Remember, doctors will fight tooth-and-nail to save their reputations.
 You need someone who’ll do the same for you.

 Over the past months, there has been a great deal of talk about a so-called "Insurance Crisis," that is driving up the cost of health care and doctor’s insurance premiums.
 Often medical malpractice lawyers are cited as the bad guys driving that train.